reidrac/advent-of-code-2020/README.md

-Some solitions to [Advent of Code 2020](https://adventofcode.com/2020) using Scala.
+Some solutions to [Advent of Code 2020](https://adventofcode.com/2020) using Scala.

 You'll need: